 Then, I widened the doorway to match the double doors on the huuuuuuuuge walk-in closet opposite the spiral staircase/office closet.
 I like that a lot!

-The dimensions are looking a little different here than they do on the plan.
+The dimensions look a little different here than they do on the plan.
 I will have to measure when I can get in.
 Still, I remember that part of the little office seemed rather roomy.

 I wish that this was a mini kitchen.
 Maybe one day!